SSWConsulting/SSW.Rules.Content/rules/Do-you-have-a-YOLO-Day/rule.md

 A great work around that is both beneficial to staff and cost-effective for the business is to provide an encouraged day off work per financial year to promote a fun day out for the staff.
 At SSW, we have coined this YOLO Day based on the phrase 'You Only Live Once'.

-YOLO Day should be incentivised for staff to do something productive or fun (e.g. Skydiving, windsurfing or house hunting).
+YOLO Day should be incentivised for staff to do something productive or fun (e.g. skydiving, windsurfing or house hunting).
 This is also a great way to allow for staff to share their experiences with fellow colleagues or friends, whilst promoting the benefits available from their business.

 Sky Diving: